DataHearth/config-mapper/README.md

 All defined files and folders will be copied inside your repository.

 If you want to exclude one part of your configuration file (files, folders), you can use these flags to ignore them `--disable-files` `--disable-folders`.
-Note, package managers are disable by default.
-You can enable this option using the `--pkgs` flag.

 You can also exclude files and folders from a given directory with a `.gitignore` like file named `.ignore`.
 Put it in the root directory of an included folder and add relative path to exclude (does not support glob for now).
 E.g: